Get Ready to File Your 2020 Taxes

 It Might Take Longer

 If you typically meet with an accountant or other tax professional in person to work on your taxes, you’ll likely be having these meetings virtually.
 This change could mean that it might take a little longer to exchange all the information and documents the tax preparer needs.
 If you haven’t made your appointment yet, don’t wait.
-Give them a call today start today.
+Give them a call to start today.

 There’s No Automatic Extension